 They can also suggest changes in the way that a company handles data.
 However, their powers don’t stretch to issuing compensation if you’ve been affected by a breach.
 For that reason, we’ve written this guide about claiming damages for a mortgage provider data breach.

 You should bear in mind that a time limit is in place for data breach claims.
 Mostly, it is a 6-year limitation period.
-However, it can be 1 year if the claim centres on a human rights breach.
+However, it can be 1 year if the claim centres on a public body.
 You may wish to confirm how long you have left to claim with a member of our team.

 What Personal Data Could My Mortgage Provider Hold About Me?